 If you like loud music and loud speakers like we do, then more than likely on one or more occasions you may have considered improving your audio system.
 You want to make it louder, give it a heavier bass, and make it play more cleanly.

 Of course, one easy way to make speakers louder is with an Amplifier.
-However, amplifiers tend to be expensive and you might not have the budget for that.
+For example, there are many ways to get more bass out of your subwoofer.
+However, amplifiers tend to be expensive and you might not have the budget for them.

 So, you may be asking the question – how to make a speaker louder without an amplifier?